Neville Chamberlain: Preliminary meetings

 Chamberlain flew back to Germany, meeting Hitler in Bad Godesberg on 22 September.
 Hitler brushed aside the proposals of the previous meeting, saying "that won't do any more".
 Hitler demanded immediate occupation of the Sudetenland and that Polish and Hungarian territorial claims on Czechoslovakia be addressed.
 Chamberlain objected strenuously, telling Hitler that he had worked to bring the French and Czechoslovaks into line with Germany's demands, so much so that he had been accused of giving in to dictators and had been booed on his departure that morning.
 Hitler was unmoved.

 That evening, Chamberlain told Lord Halifax that the "meeting with Herr Hitler had been most unsatisfactory".
 The following day, Hitler kept Chamberlain waiting until mid-afternoon, when he sent a five-page letter, in German, outlining the demands he had made orally the previous day.
 Chamberlain replied by offering to act as an intermediary with the Czechoslovaks, and suggested that Hitler put his demands in a memorandum which could be circulated to the French and Czechoslovaks.

-The leaders met again late on the evening of 23 September—a meeting which stretched into the early morning hours.
+The leaders met again late on the evening of 23 September—a meeting that stretched into the early morning hours.
 Hitler demanded that fleeing Czechs in the zones to be occupied take nothing with them.
 He extended his deadline for occupation of the Sudetenland to 1 October—the date he had long before secretly set for the invasion of Czechoslovakia.
 The meeting ended amicably, with Chamberlain confiding to Hitler his hopes they would be able to work out other problems in Europe in the same spirit.
 Hitler hinted that the Sudetenland fulfilled his territorial ambitions in Europe.
 Chamberlain flew back to London, saying "It is up to the Czechs now."